iterative/enhancement-proposals/cloud-exec.md

 # Drawbacks

-This feature opens new user scenarios which increase the complexity of DVC, it will require new sections in the docs, etc.
+First, this feature opens new user scenarios which increase the complexity of DVC, it will require new sections in the docs, etc. However, it seems like the only way of implementing remote execution if the DVC experements table is used as a common leddger of ML runs.

-It might be beneficial to extract as much of this functionality as possible to external products and tools (terraform providers for example).
+It might be beneficial to extract as much of this functionality as possible to external products and tools (terraform providers for example) to simplify DVC.

-More people might confuse DVC with data engineerings pipeline execution tools such as AirFlow, Dagster and others.
+Second, more people might confuse DVC with data engineerings pipeline execution tools such as AirFlow, Dagster and others.
 We should provide a clear guideline when DVC should be used for workflow execution and when it should not.